 The School of Education monthly achievements is a regular feature of the news section of the SOE website.
 To submit achievements, please email Jessica Henderson by the last day of the month.
 Please consider sharing recent awards or grants, publications, presentations, and collaborations across campus or in schools.

-Lauren Bailes has been selected to receive the American Educational Research Association (AERA)’s Outstanding Dissertation Award 2016.
+Lauren Bailes has been selected to receive the American Educational Research Association (AERA) Division A Outstanding Dissertation Award.
 Her research focuses on the political efficacy of educational stakeholders and the organizational and political contexts which support democratic participation in school policy systems.

 The Association of Mathematics Teacher Educators (AMTE) has named Erica Litke and PhD in math education alumni Alison Marzocchi and Emily Miller the 2017 Service, Teaching and Research (STaR) fellows.